ajayakhatri/OpsTooltip/README.md

 - Users can display tooltip for elements and nodes with `get_tooltips_for_elements` and `get_tooltips_for_nodes` functions, respectively.
 In addition, custom texts can be added with `add_custom_text` function.

 - The script uses Matplotlib's **ax** object as input, facilitating seamless integration with [opsvis](https://github.com/sewkokot/opsvis) (OpenSeesPy postprocessing and plotting module).
-Examples of 2D and 3D models are give in `example2D.py` and `example3D.py`, respectively.
+Examples of 2D and 3D models are given in `example2D.py` and `example3D.py`, respectively.

 - For elements, the effective hover range is set to the middle 70% of the element's length to avoid multiple tooltips at the nodes.